-Our evidence also points towards ideological voting: on average, voters do not appear to punish coalescing parties that are ideologically similar yet punish parties that coalesce with ideologically distant parties (column 2).
+Our evidence also points towards ideological voting: on average, voters do not appear to punish coalescing parties that are ideologically similar yet punish parties that coalesce with ideologically distant findings.
+Moreover, we run regressions including a lead and a lag of the treatment variable to test for common pre-treatment trends.

+parties (column 2).
 The latter provides support for equal partners hypothesis (Hypothesis 3): parties do not have any incentive to coalesce with ideologically distant parties when voters are punishing this behaviour.